joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

 The Universal Datagram Protocol (UDP) provides a way to exchange messages over a stateless network connection.
 UDP provides no guarantees that messages are delivered in order or even that messages are delivered at all.
-With UDP, the operating system’s network code usually spends less time marshaling, tracking, and acknowledging messages.
+With UDP, the operating system's network code usually spends less time marshaling, tracking, and acknowledging messages.
 Thus, UDP messages typically arrive at the destination application with a shorter delay than do TCP messages.